ethangutk/Outrageous-Blades/README.md

 ## 🕹 Different Types Of Minigames
 ### 👑 Traditional Bracket
 The traditional bracket was the first minigame.
 Think of this minigame as a large bracket.
 We take all the people in the game and face them up against each other in pairs.
 The winner of that pair will move on to the next round.
-This process will continue until the final match up where a winner will be declared.
+This process will continue until the final match-up, where a winner will be declared.
 This game mode had to have a lot of error handling.
 For example, if someone leaves the game, if there are an odd number of players, or if someone leaves the match.
 This game mode shaped the rest of the game modes below.
 <br>

 <p align="center">